RADAR & Disabled Toilet Door Locks

 What are the benefits of installing RADAR locks for disabled toilets?

-• Only people who genuinely need to use an accessible toilet due to a disability or mobility issue will be able to unlock these toilets, preventing misuse and ensuring disabled facilities are available to those who need it most.
+• Only people who genuinely need to use an accessible toilet due to a disability or mobility issue will be able to unlock these toilets, preventing misuse and ensuring disabled facilities are available to those who need them most.

 • They help to protect your washroom facilities from vandalism, making them particularly useful in public washrooms.
 See our vandal-resistant sanitaryware here.